tjpadula/SDL/docs/README-ios.md

 Notes -- Mouse
 ==============================================================================

-iOS now supports Bluetooth mice on iPad, but by default will provide the mouse input as touch.
+iOS now supports Bluetooth mice on iPad as of iOS 13.4, but by default will provide the mouse input as touch.
 In order for SDL to see the real mouse events, you should set the key UIApplicationSupportsIndirectInputEvents to true in your Info.plist

+Setting the hint SDL_HINT_IOS_IPAD_MOUSE_PASSTHROUGH to "1" will result in mouse input events being dispatched as SDL_SendMouseMotion() and SDL_SendMouseButton().
+The default "0" will dispatch them as SDL_SendTouch() and SDL_SendTouchMotion().

 Notes -- Reading and Writing files
 ==============================================================================